aronCiucu/DCSTheWay/README.md

 ## FAQ
 ### I have a problem with my installation
 Worry not, feel free to message me on Discord (Doge#4634) or the ED Forums thread and we'll have it sorted!

+### How do I use this for VR?
+As I do not own a VR headset, it is hard for me to build a user interface for it.
+But, instead I have implemented a series of keybinds to help:
+CTRL+SHIFT+S: to save a point
+CTRL+SHIFT+T: to transfer the waypoints
+CTRL+SHIFT+D: to delete all waypoints

 ## Credits
 Special thanks to discord users: kukiric, Bepis, the88tench, okopanja, and the ED Forums users for their suggestions and help.